glinskayamaria/Virtual-Resonance-Library/README.md

-Tokyo Microcosms: Virtual Resonance
+Tokyo Microcosms: Virtual Resonance - Memory of my home

-These LoRA models are Shards of Tokyo Microcosms, a distillation of memory, space, and resonance.
+This LoRA model is a shard of Tokyo Microcosms, a distillation of memory, space, and resonance.
 Download and explore the echoes of a city where time softens and dreams persist.